Understanding Parenting Plans in Florida

 However, for the most part, Florida statutes favor parenting plans that allow both parents to be active and consistent players in the lives of their children.

 While this is often the case, it is not always the case.
-Every situation and every family is different, so it can be crucial to discuss your specific concerns and questions about child custody with an attorney if you are in this situation.
+Every situation and every family is different, so it can be crucial to discuss your specific concerns and questions about child custody with an lawyer if you are in this situation.
 Getting the answers you need can be of great relief in preparing for the difficult road ahead.